wgseligman/GramsSim/GramsElecSim/README.md

 - `input_max` and `input_min`: The signal is then clipped at the high and low ends by these two parameters.
 The parameter `input_min` also effectively serves as the ADC pedestal.

 - `bit_resolution`: The last step is to convert the floating-point value from the previous steps into a number of ADC counts, as determined by the `bit_resolution` parameter.

+## Design note

+It's reasonable to ask why the functions of GramsDetSim, GramsReadoutSim, and GramsElecSim are in three separate prograsm.

+Functionally, each of these programs relates to a different aspect of an experiment's simulation:

+   - GramsDetSim relates to the physics of charge transport in the detector.

+   - GramsReadoutSim relates to the geometry of the readout anode.

+   - GramsElecSim relates to the design of the data-acquisition electronics.

+Experience has taught us that for the purpose of planning, testing, studies, and maintenance, it's best to have these functions in separate programs, rather than one large program.